truist/reveal.js/slides/LEDs/LEDs.md

     * The spectrum of wavelengths it emits.
     * The strength of the parts of that spectrum, which determines the overall color it appears to be.

 * When you heat tungsten enough, it naturally makes light across the entire color spectrum, with a predominantly-"warm" (yellow) color.
-Incandescent light bulbs!

-* LEDs (the diodes) generate light at individual specific wavelengths, depending on their chemical composition.
+    * I.e. incandescent light bulbs!

-* So because LEDs aren't heat-based, they have this big problem with generating a broad spectrum of light.
+* LEDs (the diodes) generate light at individual specific wavelengths, depending on their chemical composition - so they have nearly-no spectrum!

 ## Why should we care about spectrum?